armanriazi/private/docs/self/postgresql/Backup/backup.md

 When we want to remove WAL files that are no longer needed—to free up disk space

-When we want to reduce the size of the WAL archive and control the amount of disk space used by WAL logs
+When we want to reduce the size of the WAL archive and control the amount of disk space used by WAL logs.

 `pg_resetwal` to reflect the purpose of logging better.
 This command is typically used as part of a PITR process, where we restore a database to a specific point in time.